 The Museum is looking for students who are currently undertaking coursework related to the core business of the Museum or recent graduates and who demonstrate commitment and an interest in Museum work, a willingness to learn and are flexible.

-Candidates must have excellent research, communication – both verbal and written – and interpersonal skills and be proficient in Microsoft Office suite.
+Candidates are expected to have good research, communication – both verbal and written – and interpersonal skills and be proficient in Microsoft Office suite.

 All interns may experience different areas of core Museum operations including: